cllebrun/cllebrun.github.io/labs/3.2 Lab Watson - Watson Visual Recognition/README.md

 # Pre-Requisites

-+ Get an IBM Cloud Platform account in the US region (https://cllebrun.github.io/labs/0_Registration/), or use an existing account.
++ Get an [IBM Cloud Platform account in the US region](https://cllebrun.github.io/labs/0_Registration/), or use an existing account.

 # Steps